Frequently Asked Questions about Phuket

 1. When you want to rent a bike, any shop will accept your home driving license.

 3. The real problem occurs in the case of an accident.
-Only an international driving license would be valid to have your insurance working.
-So think twice and do the right thing > Donโt ruin your holiday: get an international driving licence and reputable travel insurance!
-Read more
+Only an international driving license would be valid to have your insurance work.
+So think twice and do the right thing.
+Don’t ruin your holiday: get an international driving licence and reputable travel insurance!

 10. What plug types are used in Thailand?

-Thailand uses 220V AC electricity.
+Thailand uses 220V AC electricity at 50/60 Hz.
 Power outlets most commonly feature two-prong round or flat sockets.
-Most hotels use international plugs, and adapters are cheap and easy to buy at convenience stores. (and Phuket has more convenience stores than there are flies on the back of a horse)
+The most common is the ‘Two round pins’, sometimes with the ground (Europlug CEE 7/16) and occasionally the old ‘Two flat parallel blades’ similar to the US (NEMA 1-15 or JIS C 8303).
+Most modern plugs accept both, and adapters are cheap and easy to buy at convenience stores.
+(Phuket has more convenience stores than there are flies on the back of a horse.)

 11. What month is the cheapest to fly to Phuket?

-The cheapest month to visit Phuket is, without a doubt, the low season, usually between May to November.
-Hotels and flights are much cheaper, cars and motorbikes rentals are also cheaper, there are fewer traffic jams, people are more relaxed, and it doesnโt rain every day.
+The cheapest month to visit Phuket is, without a doubt, the low season, usually between May and November.
+Hotels and flights are much cheaper, cars and motorbike rentals are also cheaper, there are fewer traffic jams, people are more relaxed, and it doesn’t rain every day.

 12. What happens if I overstay?